FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/silent-install-new/_index.md

 `Install_SecureTransport_<st-version>.properties` file for silent installation of all other nodes.

 Standard Cluster works with an embedded MariaDB database (or MySQL, only on AIX).
 No additional edits are required.
-See <a href="silent-install-properties#MariaDB-" class="MCXref xref">MariaDB- and MySQL-specific configurable properties</a>
+See [MariaDB- and MySQL-specific configurable properties](silent-install-properties#MariaDB-)

 #### Silent installation on Enterprise Cluster nodes